MnqobiSB/weather-anywhere/README.md

 # weather-anywhere

-A weather app project that fetches weather data for the based on the search by city or by current location
+A weather app project that fetches weather data for the user based on the search by city or by current location